 When the edifice of the Museum of Fine Arts was opened, 19th century art was solely represented by a couple of Austrian Biedermeier paintings along with some contemporary works bought around the turn of the century by the National Gallery.
 These latter purchases revealing an excellent taste (works by Stuck, Lenz, Khnopff, and Segantini), were made at the best possible moments, almost at the completion of the pictures, and have been forming the nucleus of the late 19th century Symbolist and Art Nouveau material up to the present day.
-This emphatic but so far under-esteemed section of the Collection of Modern Art is now displayed as an independent unit in the renovated Ionic Hall.

 The core of the 19th century collection is provided by a more or less complete cross-section of the development of French art starting from Delacroix.
 The foundation of this collection was initiated in the year following the opening of the museum with Count János Pálffy's bequest and with the purchase of a picture by Pissarro and an early work by Gauguin.
 However, credit for raising the French Impressionist and Post-Impressionist material to European stature undoubtedly goes to Elek Petrovics: it was during his directorship (1914–1935) and through his purposeful acquisitions that this collection was made almost complete.
 The acquisition in 1945 of the Herzog collection (one work by Monet, Renoir and Corot respectively) was in a way the crowning achievement of Petrovics's efforts.